 The Platform Theatre complex at Central Saint Martins comprises four performance spaces and a bar.
 It’s constantly forging new partnerships between our students and the industry, nurturing collaborations across all disciplines.

-We’re trying to use the energy and the attention that the whole King’s Cross development (the largest in Central London for over 150 years) is getting to make this not just a theatre and a bar, but a creative hub for all these new collaborations, partnerships and activities.
-It’s a valuable resource for CSM and UAL students and graduates, and also an extraordinary springboard into the professional world.
+We like to think this not just a theatre and a bar, but a creative hub for new collaborations, partnerships and activities.
+It’s a valuable resource for Central Saint Martins students and graduates and a springboard into the professional world.

 To find key information and guidance for you to make the most of this workshop - visit the Moodle web page (you'll need to use your UAL email to log in).